Pure hasn’t had time for spinning disk since 2014. And we predict that, over the next handful of years, no one else will, either.

 Here’s why: To meet today’s challenges, organizations need fast access to all data, whether it powers systems of record or key systems of innovation.
-Yet, up to now, the attractive economics of legacy spinning hard drives have forced IT organizations to distinguish between performance-oriented workloads and everything else.
+Up to now, the attractive economics of legacy spinning hard drives have forced IT organizations to distinguish between performance-oriented workloads and everything else.
 Simply put, disk was significantly cheaper than flash.

-These new workloads also need to be analyzed in real-time—for everything from AI-assisted diagnostic imaging, high-frequency trading in a hedge fund, fraud detection in a financial institution, or even robots making real-time decisions about how and where to send packages.
+These new workloads also need to be analyzed in real-time—for everything from AI-assisted diagnostic imaging, high-frequency trading in a hedge fund, fraud detection in a financial institution, or even robots making real-time decisions about where to send packages.
 Most importantly, all these workloads require the ability to recover rapidly in the event of a business-halting ransomware attack.

 The fact is that all these capabilities are better served by solid-state flash.
-Based on the latest economics, we believe we’ll see an accelerated retirement of spinning disk.
-Why?

 - The price per gigabyte of solid-state drives (SSDs) will soon match traditional spinning hard-disk drives (HDDs).